 Bloemfontein Courant is a popular community newspaper in tabloid form with relevant news and general lifestyle content for the local community of Bloemfontein and the Free State rural communities.
 Bloemfontein Courant provides readers with positive and constructive content that complies with the slogan: "News you can use".
 The publication focuses on important happenings in our local community, but presents everything with a voice of reason to our readers.
 That is one of the things that makes Bloemfontein Courant stand out from other publications in Bloemfontein and the wider Free State.

 Bloemfontein Courant is a bilingual newspaper that is distributed for free in Bloemfontein, as well as many other towns in the rural parts of the Free State.
 The entire newspaper is published in full colour and great attention is paid to the quality of the printing.
 There are often special features in Bloemfontein Courant, i.e. Careers, Women in Business, Top Schools, etc., which not only provide readers with valuable information, but also present our advertisers with an opportunity to directly reach their target market.

 Bloemfontein Courant’s fresh and innovative logo design grabs readers even before they’ve started reading.
 Great effort is put into every edition, making sure it always meets the highest standards of design and content.
-Bloemfontein Courant’s offices are situated in Nelson Mandela Avenue, Bloemfontein.
+Bloemfontein Courant’s offices are situated at 7 Christo Groenewaldstreet, Wild Olive Estate, Bloemfontein.
 The office is spacious and modern, and ideally suited for a creative yet deadline-driven working environment.

 Bloemfontein Courant has a loyal market with readers in the middle class ranging from LSM 6 to 9 (not excluding LSM 10).
 Readers are mostly older than 26 years, from households with expendable income.
 61% of Bloemfontein Courant’s readers are female and they are the decision makers in the majority of households.
 Most households in the distribution area have children between the ages of 0 to 16 years.
 The circulation is 41 500 per week.